 place includes all or part of a structure, building, aircraft, vehicle, vessel and place, whether built on or not;

-relevant documents means records or other documents that relate to the promotion, formation, membership, control, transactions, dealings, business or property of a co-operative.
+relevant documents means books or other documents that relate to the promotion, formation, membership, control, transactions, dealings, business or property of a co-operative.

+[Section 398 amended by No. 7 of 2016 s.
+154.]

-399. Co-operative includes subsidiaries, foreign co-operatives and co-operative ventures
+399. Co-operative includes subsidiaries, participating co-operatives and co-operative ventures

-A reference in this Part to a co-operative includes a reference to each of the following —
+A reference in this Division to a co-operative includes a reference to each of the following —

-(a) a foreign co-operative;
+(a) a participating co-operative;

-(b) a subsidiary of a co-operative or foreign co-operative;
+(b) a subsidiary of a co-operative or participating co-operative;

 (c) a co-operative venture;

-(d) a co-operative or foreign co-operative, or a subsidiary of either, or a co-operative venture, that is in the course of being wound-up or has been deregistered.
+(d) a co-operative or participating co-operative, or a subsidiary of either, or a co-operative venture, that is in the course of being wound-up or has been deregistered.

+[Section 399 amended by No. 7 of 2016 s.
+155.]

 400. Appointment of inspectors

 The Registrar may appoint a person as an inspector under this Act if —

-(a) the chief executive officer (DOCEP) considers the person has the necessary expertise or experience to be an inspector; or
+(a) the chief executive officer of the department considers the person has the necessary expertise or experience to be an inspector; or

-(b) the person has satisfactorily finished training approved by the chief executive officer (DOCEP).
+(b) the person has satisfactorily finished training approved by the chief executive officer of the department.

+[Section 400 amended by No. 7 of 2016 s.
+156.]

 401. Registrar and investigators have functions of inspectors

 The Registrar, and any investigator exercising functions under Division 2, have and may exercise all the functions of an inspector and for that purpose are to be considered to be inspectors.